-Karl Friston notes that adaptive systems such as the brain must resist a natural tendency to disorder- i.e. they must ‘swim upstream’ against the second law of thermodynamics to maintain homeostasis- and argues that systems self-organizing against this constraint will exhibit certain predictable properties.
+Karl Friston notes that adaptive systems such as the brain must resist a natural tendency to disorder- i.e. they must ‘swim upstream’ against the second law of thermodynamics to maintain homeostasis- and argues that systems self-organizing against this constraint will exhibit certain predictable properties, in particular minimization of surprise/entropy.
 In Friston’s words:

 In short, the long-term (distal) imperative — of maintaining states within physiological bounds — translates into a short-term (proximal) avoidance of surprise.
 Surprise here relates not just to the current state, which cannot be changed, but also to movement from one state to another, which can change.
 This motion can be complicated and itinerant (wandering) provided that it revisits a small set of states, called a global random attractor, that are compatible with survival (for example, driving a car within a small margin of error).
 It is this motion that the free-energy principle optimizes.

 Friston’s free-energy principle forms the core of a ‘full-stack’ model of how the brain self-organizes, and one with corresponding implications for the computational, structural, and dynamical properties of mind.